gardener/ingress-gce/README.md

-Once in a while a new release of the [kubernetes/ingress-gce](https://github.com/kubernetes/ingress-gce) will be released and we need to build new docker image.
+Once in a while a new release of the [kubernetes/ingress-gce](https://github.com/kubernetes/ingress-gce) will be released and we need to build new container image.
 In order to trigger the new release one can use two options, tigger the release workflow from the web UI or from CLI, see more at the https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow.